 Our e-commerce research studies show that usability issues arise when users are asked to select between compatibility filter options based on specifications that they don’t recall or fully understand.
 Therefore, instead of asking users to apply filters based on compatibility specifications, consider reprocessing the compatibility specs into something that is more relatable or accessible to the user, such as the model name or number for the product they already own.

 In the above example, allowing users to look up compatible lenses by simply entering their current camera model saves the user from identifying and specifying lens mount type, frame size, and built-in autofocus features.
 Such filters will of course require reprocessing of those lens attributes to compile a complete list of cameras that each lens is compatible with.
-At Baymard, we’ve created a prototype of a site with such a filter based entirely on reprocessed product data, which you can demo at LensHawk for inspiration on how such a filter may work in your site and product context.

 We’ve purposely referred to compatibility databases in plural form throughout this article, since a site will often need multiple different compatibility mappings for each of their compatibility-dependent product verticals.
 However, nobody said you have to develop and launch all of these at once.
 Begin with your most popular product vertical where inter-product compatibility is a concern.